kkmarv/IOTA-Digital-Student-ID/README.md

 participant T as Tangle

 S ->> U: Hi University, I am did:iota:example:123 <br> and I want to use your website.
-Note over U: As with the registration, <br> the uni needs to know <br> whether the S is <br> who they claim to be.
+Note over U: As with the registration, <br> the uni needs to know <br> whether the Student is <br> who they claim to be.
 U --x S: Sure thing. <br> But first we need your matriculation status. <br> And please sign this challenge.
 Note over S: The Student creates a <br> Verifiable Presentation <br> of their StudentCredential, <br> includes the challenge, <br>signs and sends it.
 S ->> U: Here's proof of my matriculation.